 Hailed by Online Musik Magazine as “unbelievably agile”, Gaja Vittoria’s repertoire spans from Baroque to contemporary music.
 Her artistic identity unites performance and research, with a particular dedication to rarely performed works and the revival of music by women composers.

-In 2025, she made her debut as Donna Elvira (Don Giovanni) with TU Orchester in Vienna.
-The same year, she was a finalist in Elīna Garanča’s ZukunftsStimmen Competition and performed at Bulgaria’s Ruse March Music Days Festival, as well as in a charity concert at Vienna’s Borromäus Saal, where she sang Haydn’s Scena di Berenice with the VielHarmoniker Orchestra.
+In 2025, she made her debut as Donna Elvira in Mozart’s Don Giovanni with TU Orchester Wien and performed in the modern oratorio Ode an das Leben by Kurt Schmid with the Savaria Symphonic Orchestra in Vienna.
+In the same year, she appeared in concert at the Innsbruck Festwochen.
+She was a finalist in Elīna Garanča’s ZukunftsStimmen Competition and appeared in Bulgaria at the Ruse March Music Days Festival, as well as in a charity concert at Vienna’s Borromäus Saal, singing Haydn’s Scena di Berenice with the VielHarmoniker Orchestra.

 In 2024, she received a Special Prize at the Cesti Competition and sang the title role in the modern premiere of Fux’s Regina Saba, conducted by Stefan Gottfried at the Austrian Academy of Sciences, earning the Fux Prize.
 That same year, she was selected for the Accademia Vivaldi at the Fondazione Giorgio Cini in Venice.

-Passionate about both operatic and lied repertoire, she has presented themed art song recitals in duet with pianist Alessandro Del Gobbo, including DE MULIERIBUS: donne, streghe e sirene and Souvenirs d’Europe, at several festivals such as Carniarmonie, Festival Internazionale di Musica Sacra, Mittelcult, and Filosofia in Città.
+Equally passionate about art song and opera, Gaja Vittoria has presented themed recital programs with pianist Alessandro Del Gobbo, including De Mulieribus: donne, streghe e sirene and Souvenirs d’Europe, at festivals such as Carniarmonie, Festival Internazionale di Musica Sacra, Mittelcult, and Filosofia in Città.